 Student Success - Lauren Liess

-Sometimes it takes awhile before you realize that in fact the things you love to do most are the same ones that can earn you money.
-That’s right — you don’t have to drive a forklift or look at tissue samples under a microscope or stare at a computer screen all day.
+Sometimes it takes a while before you realize that the things you love to do most are the same ones that can earn you money.
+That’s right - you don’t have to work in an office from 9-5 or stare at a computer screen all day.

 This is what Lauren Liess found out after graduating from college.
 From the time she was a little girl, she arranged her room and doled out free advice to her friends on decorating their rooms.